jessepav/lacygoill-wiki-backup/vim/syntax_hl.md

 user embeds another scripting language in its Vimscript.
 Indeed, you can script Vim with lua, python, ruby, ...

-## I've just installed a syntax item by executing a `:syn` command.
+## I've just installed a syntax item by executing a `:syntax` command.
 After reloading the buffer, it's lost!
 Why?

 When you reload a buffer, Vim sources:

     $VIMRUNTIME/syntax/nosyntax.vim

-which removes all syntax items.
+which removes all syntax items in the current buffer (via `:syntax clear`).

 After that, it re-sources the syntax plugins.
 If your custom item is not defined in one of them, it won't be re-installed.